Gaganpreet-rrc/python-banking-system/README.md

 Assignment - 02: This is module 2 Assignment which is based on Abstraction, Inheritance and Polymorphism.

+Assignment - 03: This is module 3 Assignment which is based on design patterns such as observer pattern, startegy pattern and exploring their implementation and use cases.

 ## Encapsulation
 [use this section to explain how Encapsulation was achieved in the BankAccount class.]